ask-liz/ask-liz/README.md

 * Never commit a **config file** with all the credentials
 * All the code files should be script files and no jupyter notebooks can be committed
 * Every commit has to be assciated with an appropriate comment
+* Code should not contain any print statements and loggers have to be used as an appropriate substitute